 Preventing violence is everyone's responsibility!
-You can intern or volunteer with us to help enact real change here at USF.
-Email email@example.com for more information.
-We look forward to working with you!
+Student interns and volunteers help enact real change here at USF.
+To learn more about getting involved, email email@example.com for more information

 Violence Prevention Trainer Program